 Minitube is a Winamp plugin that unfortunately works only with Winamp and not with related music clients like AIMP2.
-The plugin searches YouTube automatically once a song starts playing grabbing the first result from the video portal and starting to play it on the desktop in its own window.
+The plugin searches YouTube automatically once a song starts playing and grabsg the first result from the video portal and starts to play it on the desktop in its own window.

 It would be rather chaotic if both the music player and the video would be playing the music; This is why the developers have made the decision to either play the music in Winamp and mute the video or mute Winamp and play the video with sound.

 Minitube has a few additional options that can enhance the experience.
 It is possible to set the connection to low or high bandwidth, start the video in a window or full screen or to automatically hide the player if no video is found or skip to the next song instead.